V-Shashwath/MultiTenant-SaaS-Notes-App/README.md

 # Multi-Tenant SaaS Notes App

-A full-stack multi-tenant notes application with strict tenant isolation, role-based access, subscription feature gating, and a minimal frontend.
-Both backend and frontend are deployable on Vercel.
+A full-stack, multi-tenant SaaS Notes Application designed for secure, role-based collaboration, strict tenant isolation, and subscription feature gating.
+This project demonstrates modern full-stack development using React for the frontend and Node.js/Express with MongoDB Atlas for the backend.
+Both frontend and backend are deployed on Vercel.

 ---